how to calculate hra in salary

 Maximize Your Savings and Simplify HRA Calculations Using Excel

 HRA calculation made easy!
-Excel comes in handy as the automated means of calculating the HRA amount per your basic salary.
-A simple formula can be created by multiplying your basic salary with the percent applicable, in metro or otherwise, so that as your salary or city of residence changes, the calculation of HRA will be performed automatically.
+Excel comes in handy as an automated means of calculating the HRA amount per your basic salary.
+A simple formula can be created by multiplying your basic salary by the percentage applicable, in metro or otherwise, so that as your salary or city of residence changes, the calculation of HRA will be performed automatically.

 This process not only streamlines the process but also benefits one’s financial planning.
 You can play around with such a tool to try different scenarios for HRA calculation and use it to make informed decisions on housing concerned with your benefit and financial security overall.